 This effort, however, is hampered by the fact that the collection contains little reportage, particularly in its latter half.
 These essays were originally framed, at least in a general sense, as book reviews.
 The result is that the work moves away from politics.
 Instead it becomes a reflection on meta-politics — the rhetoric and self-image of the process, as presented in the memoirs and monographs and scoops published by political insiders.
 Writing in this mode Didion can brilliantly note that “the number of medals awarded” for the invasion of Grenada “eventually exceeded the number of actual combatants.”
 But even she does not discuss Grenada as a military reality.
 Rather it is something more abstract, a “symbolic centerpiece” used by conservatives to define Reagan’s foreign policy.
 There can be no muckraking here because the author, adopting the role of literary critic, keeps several layers of detachment between herself and the political muck.

 This, then, leads us to a final place that is significant in Didion’s work: New York.
 Since Political Fictions’ central argument deals with how Washington’s conversations are elitist and inbred, it is only fair to ask about the venue in which Didion herself is writing.
 At several points in the book, she undermines her original pose as an everywoman, going so far as to casually mention that she hosted Jerry Brown in her Manhattan apartment during a stop-over on his run as a presidential candidate.
 Such asides highlight what should be obvious — that having enjoyed more than 30 years of well-earned renown as a keen observer and impeccable prose stylist, Didion has not been leading an ordinary life.
 Indeed, she maneuvers within cosmopolitan cultural circles that are no less exclusive and self-contained than the political ones criticized in her essays.
-She may have once loitered away the hours in a gas station parking lot, but now she hangs out at the Review of Books.
+She may have once loitered away the hours in a gas station parking lot, but now she hangs out at the New York Review of Books.

 Nevertheless, Didion’s anger at political developments that many people, in advanced states of cynicism, have come to take for granted is genuinely refreshing.
 While she can’t quite pass as a real populist, and while she never quite dares to take up actual advocacy, her incisive criticism provides a valuable guide to a 12-year period in which smaller and smaller pools of voters mattered in the political process, and “half the nation’s citizens had only a vassal relationship to the government under which they lived.”
 Whether or not this constitutes a new trend, it is one worth combating.
 We don’t have to consider ourselves innocent to be outraged.